Is your move to France actually ready?

 When to Get Help

 For context on the full rental process leading to this point, see our 7-day Airbnb exit plan.
 If a deposit dispute arises and the landlord or agency is not responding in good faith, the Commission Départementale de Conciliation is the first step.
 They provide free mediation.
-If you need support with French correspondence to contest deductions, Concierge Membership handles written communication with landlords and agencies in French.

 FAQ